Grateful Dead: Aftermath (1995–present)

 In 2010, Hart and Kreutzmann re-formed the Rhythm Devils, and played a summer concert tour.
 In the fall of 2015, Hart, Kreutzmann and Weir teamed up with Chimenti, guitarist John Mayer, and bassist Oteil Burbridge to form a band called Dead & Company.
 Mayer recounted that in 2011 he was listening to Pandora and happened upon the Grateful Dead song "Althea", and that soon Grateful Dead music was all he would listen to.
 Dead & Company toured every year (except 2020), until announcing that their summer 2023 tour, which saw Kreutzmann replaced by Lane, would be their last.
-However, they later clarified that it was only their last tour, and they continue to perform concerts.
+However, they later clarified that it was only their last tour, and they continued to perform concerts.
+The last Dead & Company shows featuring Weir were performed in August 2025, celebrating 60 years of the Grateful Dead.
+The band's future without Weir remains uncertain.

 Since 1995, the former members of the Grateful Dead have also pursued solo music careers.
 Both Bob Weir & RatDog and Phil Lesh and Friends have performed many concerts and released several albums.
 Mickey Hart and Bill Kreutzmann have also each released a few albums.
 Hart has toured with his world music percussion ensemble Planet Drum as well as the Mickey Hart Band.
 Kreutzmann has led several different bands, including BK3, 7 Walkers (with Papa Mali), and Billy & the Kids.
 Donna Godchaux has returned to the music scene, with the Donna Jean Godchaux Band, and Tom Constanten also continues to write and perform music.
 All of these groups continue to play Grateful Dead music.

-In May 2017, a four hour documentary film Long Strange Trip about the band was released theatrically and on Amazon Prime.
+In May 2017, a four-hour documentary film Long Strange Trip about the band was released theatrically and on Amazon Prime.
 Directed by Amir Bar-Lev and produced by Martin Scorsese and Justin Kreutzmann, while David Lemieux supervised the musical selection.
 Importantly, Weir, Hart, Kreutzmann, and Lesh agreed to new interviews for the film.

 Barlow died in 2018 and Hunter in 2019.
 Lesh died in 2024.
-Donna Jean Godchaux died in 2025.
+Donna Jean Godchaux died in November 2025.
+Weir died in January 2026, leaving Kreutzmann as the last surviving member of the Grateful Dead's original lineup.